aSapien/lifetimekata/exercises/07_special_lifetimes/README.md

 Your task is to replace every occurance of the lifetimes `'a` and `'b` with either `'_` or `'static`, to remove excessive lifetime declarations, and to ensure your code still compiles.

-### Footnote on Out of Date Information

-The Rust Edition Guide previously contained a section about anonymous lifetimes.
-The most popular google result is now [this article](https://yegeun542.github.io/rust-edition-guide-ko/rust-2018/ownership-and-lifetimes/the-anonymous-lifetime.html) but I recommend disregarding it, as it is out of date information.